starsimhub/styleguide/3_tests.md

 Good tests should:

 - **Be scientific**: test that the model behaves as epidemiologically expected, not just that code runs without errors.
-- **Be examples**: a new user reading your test should learn the recommended way to use the API.
+- **Be examples**: a new user reading and running your test should learn the recommended way to use the API and what it does.
 - **Be debuggable**: return objects, support plotting, and print informative output so failures can be investigated interactively.
 - **Be stable**: use tolerances appropriate for stochastic models; a test that fails 1% of the time due to randomness is worse than no test.
 - **Be fast**: use the smallest agent count that produces meaningful results; save large-scale tests for benchmarks.